loyjoy/academy/experiences/publish/javascript_api/javascript_api.md

 ## Cookie consent

 Tells the chat to use the localstorage which enables for persistently storage of chat history and customer's variables.
-True | False
+Should be set to false if the customer rejected the cookies.

 ```html
 <script>